HaoranPopEvo/HaoranPopEvo.github.io/README.md

 <p><b>Terrestrial Vegetation Seasonality in Southern Hemisphere</b></p>
 <ul>
 	<li>
-		<b>Objective: </b>Vegetation seasonality is fundamental to the study of ecosystem health and functions, the response of plants to climate change, and biodiveristy conservation.
+		<b>OBJECTIVE: </b>Vegetation seasonality is fundamental to the study of ecosystem health and functions, the response of plants to climate change, and biodiveristy conservation.
 Unfortunately, very little is known about the vegetation seasonality in southern hemisphere due to the lack of long-term monitoring work and complicated seasonal dynamics.
 This review summarises quantitative methods to estimate land-surface phenology, drivers on the vegetation seasonality in southern lands, long-term monitoring work in southern hemisphere, and develops a new method to detect places with multiple seasonal cycles.
 	</li>
 	<li>
-		<b>Participants: </b><b>Hao-Ran Wu</b>, Zhan-Zhang Cai, Zhao Li*
+		<b>PARTICIPANT: </b><b>Hao-Ran Wu</b>, Zhan-Zhang Cai, Zhao Li*
 	</li>
 	<li>
-		<b>Supervisor: </b>Zhao Li, PostDoc in School of Environment, CN Tsinghua University
+		<b>SUPERVISOR: </b>Zhao Li, PostDoc in School of Environment, CN Tsinghua University
 	</li>
 	<li>
-		<b>Expectation: </b>A review to be published.
+		<b>EXPECTATION: </b>A review to be published.
 	</li>
 </ul>